marmelab/awesome-rest/README.md

 * [apistar](https://github.com/encode/apistar) - A smart Web API framework, designed for Python 3.
 * [Falcon](https://github.com/falconry/falcon) - Falcon is a bare-metal Python web API framework for building high-performance microservices, app backends, and higher-level frameworks.
 * [FastAPI](https://github.com/tiangolo/fastapi) - FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 With automatic API documentation using Swagger UI and ReDoc, based on OpenAPI and JSON Schema.
+* [Connexion](https://github.com/zalando/connexion) - Connexion is a framework that automagically handles HTTP requests based on OpenAPI Specification of your API described in YAML format.
+Connexion allows you to write an OpenAPI specification, then maps the endpoints to your Python functions; this makes it unique, as many tools generate the specification based on your Python code.
+It works with Python 3.6+.
+* [flask-smorest](https://github.com/marshmallow-code/flask-smorest/) - flask-smorest is a REST API framework built upon Flask and marshmallow.
+It works with Python 3.6+.
+* [flask-restx](https://github.com/python-restx/flask-restx/) - Flask-RESTX is a community driven fork of Flask-RESTPlus.
+It's an extension for Flask that adds support for quickly building REST APIs.
+It works with Python 2.7 and 3.4+.

 ### Ruby